 In a cyberpunk future, technology infiltrates every aspect of life.
 This dystopian vision of a hyper-connected society, with advanced body modification and enhanced human capabilities, allows for the ultimate customization of identity.
 Gender expression becomes limitless, as technology erodes physical boundaries and opens up new ways to transform how we present ourselves to the world.

-One of the key themes in cyberpunk is the rejection of societal norms.
-This resistance extends naturally to the constructs of gender, where characters embody a fluid and multi-dimensional approach to identity.
-Just as the human body can be modified with cybernetic enhancements, the boundaries of gender can be redefined or ignored altogether.
-The genre encourages individuals to experiment with their appearance, androgyny, and self-presentation, all while embracing technological advances as tools of liberation.
+Just as the human body can be modified with cybernetic enhancements, the boundaries of gender can be redefined or ignored altogether, using technological advances as tools of liberation.

 Androgyny and Non-Binary Identities in Cyberpunk Fashion